Pedro de la Rosa

 Born and raised in Barcelona, De la Rosa began his career in radio-controlled racing, winning several national and continental titles before moving into karting aged 17.
 He participated in 107 Grands Prix for the Arrows, Jaguar, McLaren, Sauber and HRT teams.
 He made his Formula One debut at the 1999 Australian Grand Prix, scoring a point in his first race.
 He scored a total of 35 championship points, which includes a podium finish at the 2006 Hungarian Grand Prix.
-He is the first Spanish racing driver to win a National Championship in Japan open-wheel racing history, won the Japanese Super Formula Championship (formerly Formula Nippon Championship) and the Super GT (formerly JGTC) in 1997.
+He is the first Spanish racing driver to win a National Championship in Japanese open-wheel racing history, won the Japanese Super Formula Championship (formerly Formula Nippon Championship) and the Super GT (formerly JGTC) in 1997.

-Upon retiring from motor racing, de la Rosa became a commentator and pundit for La Sexta, Telecinco, Movistar and DAZN.
+Upon retiring from motor racing, De la Rosa became a commentator and pundit for La Sexta, Telecinco, Movistar and DAZN.
 He founded Drivex in 2005, and served as technical and sporting director of Techeetah in Formula E during the 2018–19 season, winning the Formula E Teams' Championship.
 He has also been an ambassador for Aston Martin since 2022.

 Early career

 De la Rosa was born in Barcelona, Catalonia, Spain, and unlike most drivers, he started his career in radio-controlled cars, specialising in 1:8 off-road.
 He won three consecutive domestic championship titles between 1983 and 1985, he became the first multiple European radio controlled off-road championship twice in 1983 and 1984 and was runner up in the inaugural world championship in 1986.
-It was only after that when he started karting in a local Spanish championship in 1988 when he was 17.
+It was only after that that he started karting in a local Spanish championship in 1988 when he was 17.
 He then joined the Spanish Formula Fiat Uno and became champion in 1989.

 Professional career

 In 1990, De la Rosa raced in Spanish Formula Ford 1600 and became champion.
 He later drove in British Formula Ford 1600 and got two podiums out of six races.
-In 1991, De la Rosa achieved fourth place in the Spanish Formula Renault Championship with three podium finishes.
-In 1992 he was both European and British Formula Renault champion.
+In 1991, de la Rosa achieved fourth place in the Spanish Formula Renault Championship with three podium finishes.
+In 1992, he was both European and British Formula Renault champion.
 He slipped down the order in the next two years.
 In 1995, he was champion of the Japanese Formula Three series and third in the Macau Grand Prix.
-In 1996, he finished 8th in both the Formula Nippon and All Japan GT Championship.
-The next year he was champion in Formula Nippon.
+In 1996, he finished eighth in both the Formula Nippon and All Japan GT Championship.
+The next year, he was the champion in Formula Nippon.
 He was also the All Japan GT Champion with Michael Krumm.
+In 2005 he also won the Race of Stars.